 1. Does the examiner have forensic training and experience?

 Whilst a technical expert may have an impressive resume, digital forensics is a niche and very specialized field.
-Technical certifications related to networking, computer repair or other information technology disciplines are different from digital forensic certifications.
+Technical certifications related to networking, computer repair, or other information technology disciplines are different from digital forensic certifications.
 Numerous certifications specific to digital forensics can show an expert’s level of competency, which can improve the likelihood that the expert will be able to qualify as an expert in court.

-For example, a U.S. homicide case, NC vs. Cooper, , Google Maps evidence was critical in the defense of Bradley Cooper, according to defense counsel.
+For example, in a U.S. homicide case, NC vs. Cooper, Google Maps evidence was critical in the defense of Bradley Cooper, according to defense counsel.
 In order to proffer this evidence, the defense attempted to call Jay Ward as their expert.
 Jay Ward had over 15 years of experience in network security and information technology.
 Despite his knowledge and experience in IT, the court ruled that he could not testify to the evidence because he lacked the necessary qualifications.

 2. What are the fees charged by the examiner?
 Are they reasonable?

 Within all professional services, there is a wide range of hourly rates, though there is a range that is considered reasonable.
 If rates are too high or seem too low, suspicions should be raised.
-If rates are too high, you're potentially getting fleeced, if they are too low, you should question if expert has the appropriate tools and expertise to do the work.
-Since there is no governing agency for the field, essentially anyone claim to provide digital forensics.
+If rates are too high, you're potentially getting fleeced, if they are too low, you should question if the expert has the appropriate tools and expertise to do the work.
+Since there is no governing agency for the field, essentially anyone claims to provide digital forensics.
 The best way to get an estimate on reasonable rates is to get quotes from numerous reputable digital forensic companies.

 3. What tools and software does the examiner have?

 A true barrier to entry in properly executing digital forensics work is the cost to acquire the complex forensic tools and software.
-Knowing the tools and software that the digital forensics expert utilises in the process of their examination is critical because cases have been overturned from improper evidence handling.
+Knowing the tools and software that the digital forensics expert utilizes in the process of their examination is critical because cases have been overturned from improper evidence handling.

 To demonstrate, in a U.S. civil case that later became a Federal RICO case, the opposing expert was ordered by the court to provide forensic images (copies) of all the computers at the defendant’s location.
 The opposing expert used an information technology tool to make copies of the computers.
 This tool is not a forensic tool and does not have the capability to provide the forensic hash algorithms or cyclical redundancy checks that allow an examiner to know, without a doubt, that the evidence is above reproach.